AnesIDAW/Tracking_and_Inventory_Management_DjProject/README.md

 - Both ESP32 boards must connect to the **same Wi-Fi network** as the Django server.
 - The Django server should provide:
-  - An HTTP API endpoint for receiving GPS location updates.
   - An MQTT broker (e.g., Mosquitto) accessible to all ESP32 devices.

 ---